 The tour requires good weather; if canceled due to poor conditions, you’ll be offered a different date or a full refund.

-This sea kayaking adventure in Perth’s Shoalwater Islands makes for a lively, wildlife-packed day out that’s perfect for active nature lovers.
+This sea kayaking adventure in Perth’s Shoalwater Islands makes for a lively, wildlife-packed day out that’s great for active nature lovers.
 With friendly guides, scenic paddling, and animal encounters, it’s a memorable way to explore Western Australia’s coast.